 Visibility: The water visibility is generally good, often exceeding 20 meters (65 feet), allowing for clear views of the underwater life.

-This page wouldn't be possible without contributions from the following PADI members: Go Divers.
+This page wouldn't be possible without contributions from the following PADI members: Go Divers, South Ari Dive.
 Disclaimer